chadsr/NordVPN-NetworkManager/README.rst

 to auto-connect to, whenever NetworkManager brings an network connection up.

-More documentation will be available when this tool is out of Alpha releases.
+More documentation will be available when nordnm gets to stable releases.

 **Warning:** *This tool is still highly under development.
 I take no